elastic/apm/specs/agents/tracing-distributed-tracing.md

 specified above before being set on outgoing requests.

 There is an edge case where `tracestate` is present but blank `""` - in this case, we should not propagate the tracestate header.
+Propagating the header in this case can cause downstream receivers of requests from the monitored application to error since an empty header is invalid.

 The `span-id` part of the `traceparent` header should be the `id` of the span representing the outgoing request.
 If (and only if) that span is not sampled,